tomconnell-wf/atom-quick-reference/README.md

 # atom-quick-reference

 An abridged list of atom hotkeys.
-The list includes those keys I find to be, first, the hardest to remember, and second, the biggest time savers.
+The list includes those keys I find to be the:

+1. hardest to remember
+2. biggest time savers
+3. plain interesting combos

 Obvious and unhelpful combos are not in this reference.
 The full list of shortcuts for the core and all your packages is in Settings > Keybindings.

 ## Dartlang